Ptuttle91/Save-The-Watermelon/docs/pseudocode.md

     RETURN
   # This adds guessed letter to the word bank
   ADD letter TO state.guessed

-# This will reveal all letters in answer matching output without costing a 'slice'

-# This will incur a cost of the slice if input = false/falls into else
+  # This reveals the correctly guessed letters
+  IF letter IN state.answer:
+    for i FROM 0 to len(state.answer)-1:
+      if state.answer[i] == letter:
+        state.corred_tries[i] = letter
+  #This subtracts a slice for an incorrect guess.
+  ELSE:
+    state.slices = state.slices -1

-#T This will call a win-state if _ are all cleared out
+# This calls a win-state if _ are all cleared out
+FUNCTION is_win(state: GameState)-> bool:
+  RETURN '_' NOT IN state.correct_tries

-# This will call a lose-state when slices = 0
+# This calls a lose-state when slices = 0
+FUNCTION is_lose (state: GameState) -> bool:
+  RETURN state.slices <=0

 ```